Damar Hamlin in critical condition after collapsing on field; NFL suspends Bills-Bengals

 The thoughts and prayers of all of Bills Mafia are supporting you, Damar. 🙏 pic.twitter.com/lDWNAOEPX4— Buffalo Bills (@BuffaloBills) January 3, 2023

+About 100 Bills fans and a few Bengals fans gathered on a corner one block from the emergency room entrance, some of them holding candles.

+Jeff Miller, an NFL executive vice president, told reporters on a conference call early Tuesday that the league had made no plans at this time to play the game, adding that Hamlin’s health was the main focus.

-An ambulance was on the field four minutes after Hamlin collapsed, with many players in tears, including cornerback Tre’Davious White.
-The quarterbacks — Buffalo’s Josh Allen and Cincinnati’s Joe Burrow — embraced.
+An ambulance was on the field four minutes after Hamlin collapsed while many players embraced, including quarterbacks Buffalo’s Josh Allen and Cincinnati’s Joe Burrow.

-Hamlin collapsed at 8:55 p.m., and when he was taken off the field 16 minutes later, the Bills gathered in prayer.
-Five minutes after the ambulance departed, the game was suspended, and players walked off the field slowly and into their locker rooms.
+Hamlin collapsed at 8:55 p.m., and when he was taken off the field about 19 minutes later in what seemed like an eternity, the Bills gathered in prayer.
+A few minutes after the ambulance left the field, the game was suspended, and players walked off the field slowly and into their locker rooms where they awaited word on Hamlin and the game.

+“I’ve never seen anything like it since I was playing,” NFL executive Troy Vincent, a six-time Pro Bowl cornerback during his career, said in the conference call early Tuesday.
+“Immediately, my player hat went on, like, how do you resume playing after seeing a traumatic event in front of you?”

-Hamlin’s uniform was cut off and he appeared to be getting CPR from medical personnel.
+Hamlin’s uniform was cut off as he was attended to by medical personnel.
 ESPN reported on its telecast that Hamlin was also given oxygen.

-“No one’s been through this,” longtime NFL quarterback Troy Aikman said on the ESPN telecast.
-“I’ve never seen anything like it, either.”
+Vincent said the league took no steps toward restarting the game and did not ask players to begin a five-minute warmup period as ESPN’s broadcasters had announced.

+“It never crossed our mind to talk about warming up to resume play,” Vincent said.
+“That’s ridiculous.
+That’s insensitive.
+That’s not a place we should ever be in.”

 The Bengals led 7-3 in the first quarter of a game between teams vying for the top playoff seed in the AFC.
 Cincinnati entered at 11-4 and leading the AFC North by one game over Baltimore, while AFC East champion Buffalo was 12-3.